 How to trade index futures

-Discover how to trade index futures with spread betting or CFDs, including how index futures offer exposure to a basket of stocks with a single position and how you can trade them on the spot or via futures contracts.
+Discover how to trade index futures with CFDs, including how index futures offer exposure to a basket of stocks with a single position and how you can trade them on the spot or via futures contracts.

 What's on this page?